 To decide which belongings will come with you, ask yourself these four essential questions.
 Start with the first question and continue down the questions until you have a yes or no answer for every one of your belongings.

 One way is walk entire home and take detailed notes about the things right off the bat that aren’t going to be moved into the new home.
-Start with the master bedroom, then the kids’ rooms or extra bedrooms, and then the kitchen, family room, office, basement and so on.
+Start with the master bedroom, then the kids’ rooms or extra bedrooms.
+Also the kitchen, family room, office, basement and so on.
 It is easier to start with furniture — as the new home tends to dictate which large pieces will come and which will be sold or donated.

 Do I use it?
 Think about the use and enjoyment you get from each item.
 You should be able to very easily say, “Yes, I use it!” about the items you use the most.
 Daily?
 Typically these include the coffeepot, dishes and clothing.
 These daily items are essential and will definitely move with you.
 Weekly?
-Serving pieces and the slow cooker, while not used all the time, see frequent use.
+Serving pieces and the slow cooker, while not used all the time.
+See frequent use.
 If you plan to continue using them on this basis, they can stay.
 Annually?
 This includes holiday decor and outdoor dishes.
 I recommend taking this opportunity to get rid of the things you haven’t used in years.
 If you can’t remember the last time you used an item, ditch it.

-Do I love it?
 Does it have special meaning?
 Was it from a special friend or relative?
 Does it evoke a positive memory or hold significant value?
-If the answer is yes, assemble a moving box, wrap up your items and place them carefully in the box.
+If the answer is yes, assemble a moving box.
+Wrap up your items and place them carefully in the box.
 Tip: Make sure to label the outside of the box and keep a list of the items inside each box.
 This will help you locate everything more easily later.
 Will I miss it?
-If you didn’t bring it to your new home, would you miss having it in your life?
+If you didn’t bring it to your new home.
+Would you miss having it in your life?
 If the answer is yes, pack it.
 If the answer is no to this or any of the other questions, don’t take it with you to your new home.
-Make a box of items that you don’t want and donate it or arrange for a local charity to pick it up.
+Moreover, make a box of items that you don’t want and donate it or arrange for a local charity to pick it up.